xLightsSequencer/xLights/README.txt

 2020.56 December 20 2020
    -- enh (keith)  Add xScanner - this is like an IP Scanner but with xLights/xSchedule/FPP awareness and thus helps to
                    identify your network setup and spot issues.
 If you are joining the xLights zoom room with 'network issues'
-				   I would recomend you run this first and be ready to show the results -- enh (keith)  Add a display elements sort option by controller/port -- bug (keith)  On import of models containing groups when you chose to merge into existing groups it didnt really add the submodels correctly
+				   I would recommend you run this first and be ready to show the results -- enh (keith)  Add a display elements sort option by controller/port -- bug (keith)  On import of models containing groups when you chose to merge into existing groups it didnt really add the submodels correctly